• Sati

 The mobile clinic model had slim margins and was capital intensive, making it impossible to sustain.

-To elaborate, because Shamim’s target market, women in rural areas, did not generally have internet access, she assembled a field marketing team to find women’s groups that needed screening.
+Since Shamim’s target market (women in rural areas) did not generally have internet access, she assembled a field marketing team to find women’s groups that needed screening.

 Women would pay a small fee upfront for their screenings.
 Gathering funds could take several months, but groups had to pay in full before Shamim deployed the mobile clinic.

-Once her team arrived, many people who hadn’t paid would show up requesting to be screened.
+On arrival, many people who hadn’t paid would show up requesting to be screened.
 While Shamim wanted to help, as a business owner, she could only serve paying customers.
-Instead, she’d encourage folks who didn’t pay to come to her next site visit.
+Instead, she’d encourage folks who hadn’t paid to come to her next site visit.

 Additionally, many wanted services they hadn’t originally paid for.
-For example, popular requests included blood pressure and diabetes scans.
+Popular requests included blood pressure and diabetes scans.
 However, the team was not equipped to provide this care.

 Pivoting to a Scalable Business Model